 - Adjusting your diet to be more suitable for your specific Dosha

-- Maintaining a diet that is richer in proteins and vitamins like iron
+- Maintaining a diet for hair growth that is richer in proteins and vitamins like iron

 - Identifying and eliminating the causes of any dis-ease or illness which is causing the imbalance